-Wiley Project Manager Bill Thompson shares five key considerations for companies manufacturing prepared meals.
+Wiley shares five key considerations for companies manufacturing prepared meals.

 Persistent demand from health and cost-conscious, time-scarce customers is continuing to drive growth in the Australian ready meals sector.
-Recent reports show the current value sales of ready meals in Australia in 2014 are projected to grow by three per cent to reach $1.4 billion.
+Recent reports show the current value sales of ready meals in Australia are projected to grow steadily upwards.
 Now more than ever, it is imperative that manufacturers of these hot ticket products are plotting out the optimal course for the future of their operations.

 1. Start with a blank canvas